Call Today! Nemcik Family Dentistry, Inc. Phone Number 614-766-0002

 OSA occurs when the tongue and soft tissue fall back in the throat during sleep, completely blocking the airway.
 Obstructive sleep apnea has been associated with cardiovascular problems as well as daytime sleepiness.

-Dr. Bauer and Dr. Nemcik offer a sleep apnea screening for their patients.
+Dr. Nemcik and Dr. Beers offer a sleep apnea screening for their patients.
 Our office will administer a simple sleep study using an Embletta Device which the patient takes home and sleeps with overnight.
 The information stored by the Embletta Device while you are sleeping is then downloaded in our office and the results will clearly indicate if you exhibit symptoms of sleep apnea.
 We will then refer you to your doctor and possibly a sleep clinic for further testing and treatment.
 We also offer treatment of sleep apnea with oral appliance therapy.

 Once you have been accurately diagnosed, snoring and Obstructive Sleep Apnea can be treated with a medical device known as a CPAP (Continuous Positive Airway Pressure) machine, with oral appliance therapy, through surgical options, or by a combination of these approaches.